r-stroud/DogGo/README.md

 ## Project Description

-This project is to practice and better understand how to build web applications using ASP.NET MVC.
+This project is to practice and better understand base classes, utility classes, repositories,  and SQL commands.

 ## Technologies Used

 - SQL
-- ASP.NET MVC
-- BOOTSTRAP
 - C#
-- JavaScript

 ## How to Install and Run